gaultier/blog/optimization-tales-cockroachdb-part1.md

 ---

-I tried to split the query into two queries, thinking it would be easier for the query planner to understand.
-It did not help.
+I tried to split the query into two `SELECT` queries, thinking it would be easier for the query planner to understand.
+It did not help performance, and it creates a consistency issue, that we have to either accept, or have to fix by adding a transaction wrapping the two queries.
+Strictly worse.

 ---